Ernest Hemingway: Early life

-Ernest Miller Hemingway was born on July 21, 1899, in Oak Park, Illinois, an affluent suburb just west of Chicago, to Clarence Edmonds Hemingway, a physician, and Grace Hall Hemingway, a musician.
+Ernest Miller Hemingway was born on July 21, 1899, in Oak Park, Illinois, an affluent suburb just west of Chicago.
+He was the second of six children born to Clarence Edmonds Hemingway, a physician, and Grace Hall Hemingway, a musician.
+When Clarence and Grace Hemingway married in 1896, they lived with Grace's father, Ernest Miller Hall, after whom they named their first son.
 His parents were well-educated and well-respected in Oak Park, a conservative community about which resident Frank Lloyd Wright said, "So many churches for so many good people to go to."

-When Clarence and Grace Hemingway married in 1896, they lived with Grace's father, Ernest Miller Hall, after whom they named their first son, the second of their six children.
-His sister Marcelline preceded him in 1898, followed by Ursula in 1902, Madelaine in 1904, Carol in 1911, and Leicester in 1915.
+His sister Marcelline preceded him in 1898, and his younger siblings were Ursula in 1902, Madelaine in 1904, Carol in 1911, and Leicester in 1915.
 Grace followed the Victorian convention of not differentiating children's clothing by gender.
-With only a year separating the two, Ernest and Marcelline resembled one-another strongly.
+With only a year separating them, Ernest and Marcelline resembled one another strongly.
 Grace wanted them to appear as twins, so in Ernest's first three years she kept his hair long and dressed both children in similarly frilly feminine clothing.

-Hemingway's mother, a well-known musician in the village, taught her son to play the cello despite his refusal to learn; though later in life he admitted the music lessons contributed to his writing style, evidenced for example in the "contrapuntal structure" of For Whom the Bell Tolls.
-As an adult Hemingway professed to hate his mother, although biographer Michael S. Reynolds points out that he shared similar energies and enthusiasms.

-Each summer the family traveled to Windemere on Walloon Lake, near Petoskey, Michigan.
-There young Ernest joined his father and learned to hunt, fish, and camp in the woods and lakes of Northern Michigan, early experiences that instilled a life-long passion for outdoor adventure and living in remote or isolated areas.
+Grace Hemingway was a well-known local musician, and taught her reluctant son to play the cello.
+Later he said music lessons contributed to his writing style, as evidenced in the "contrapuntal structure" of For Whom the Bell Tolls.
+As an adult Hemingway professed to hate his mother, although they shared similar enthusiastic energies.
+His father, Dr. Clarence Hemingway, taught him woodcraft during the family's summer sojourns at Windemere on Walloon Lake, near Petoskey, Michigan, where Ernest learned to hunt, fish and camp in the woods and lakes of Northern Michigan.
+These early experiences instilled in him a life-long passion for outdoor adventure and living in remote or isolated areas.

-Hemingway attended Oak Park and River Forest High School in Oak Park from 1913 until 1917.
-He was a good athlete, involved with a number of sports—boxing, track and field, water polo, and football; performed in the school orchestra for two years with his sister Marcelline; and received good grades in English classes.
-During his last two years at high school he edited the Trapeze and Tabula (the school's newspaper and yearbook), where he imitated the language of sportswriters and used the pen name Ring Lardner Jr.—a nod to Ring Lardner of the Chicago Tribune whose byline was "Line O'Type".
-Like Mark Twain, Stephen Crane, Theodore Dreiser, and Sinclair Lewis, Hemingway was a journalist before becoming a novelist.
-After leaving high school he went to work for The Kansas City Star as a cub reporter.
-Although he stayed there for only six months, he relied on the Star's style guide as a foundation for his writing: "Use short sentences.
+Hemingway went to Oak Park and River Forest High School in Oak Park between 1913 and 1917, where he competed in boxing, track and field, water polo, and football.
+He performed in the school orchestra for two years with his sister Marcelline, and received good grades in English.
+During his last two years at high school he edited the school's newspaper and yearbook (the Trapeze and Tabula); he imitated the language of popular sportswriters and contributed under the pen name Ring Lardner Jr.—a nod to Ring Lardner of the Chicago Tribune whose byline was "Line O'Type".
+A remembrance garden to honor Hemingway was erected in front of the high school in 1996.

+After leaving high school, he went to work for The Kansas City Star as a cub reporter.
+Although he stayed there only for six months, the Star's style guide, which stated "Use short sentences.
 Use short first paragraphs.
 Use vigorous English.
-Be positive, not negative."
+Be positive, not negative", became a foundation for his prose.